flojoy-ai/studio/README.md

 ## Run Flojoy without Docker (Mac/Linux only)

 1. Clone this repo
-2. Make sure that you have Python, Redis, and Node already installed
+2. Make sure that you have Python 3, Redis, and Node already installed.
+Please note that this project requires Python 3.
 3. `cd` into the project root
-4. Install the required python packages: `pip install -r requirements.txt`
+4. Install the required python packages: `pip3 install -r requirements.txt`
 5. Install npm packages: `npm install`
 6. Run `$ sh mac_startup.sh` (Flojoy does not run on Windows yet)